Ulbora/Six910/README.md

 1. Users of the Six910, together with Six910 UI will be able to customize templates just like other hosted solutions.
 2. Templates can either be written in Golang templating or use a JavaScript framework like Angular or React.
-3. REST services will be used to expose all cart functionality.
+3. REST services expose all cart functionality.

 ## Template Designer
 There will also be a template designer to make desiging templates much easier than it currently is with most hosted shopping cart solutions.

-1. Users will be able to download there current template
+1. Users can download there current template
 2. Modify the template using the user's store URL
 3. Upload the template back to the hosted site